-The printer's servo motors are disabled when the oven door and/or top cover are open.
-The XY pinch hazard between the timing belts and pulleys is minimized by locking the oven door and top cover while building and disabling the motors when the oven door and top cover are open.
-The oven door and top cover automatically lock when the printer is building and cannot be opened while the printer is building.
-You cannot start a build if the oven door or top cover are open.
+The printer's servo motors are disabled when the oven door and/or top right cover are open.
+The XY pinch hazard between the timing belts and pulleys is minimized by locking the oven door and top right cover while building and disabling the motors when the oven door and top cover are open.
+The oven door and top right cover automatically lock when the printer is building and cannot be opened while the printer is building.
+You cannot start a build if the oven door or top right cover are open.
+Confirm all top covers are closed before beginning a build.